harshpatil/Relational-DBMS/bufferManager/README.txt

 All the framenodes in a buffer pool are maintained as a doubly linked list.
 The buffer pool has a pointer to the head and tail node of this linked list.

-Replacement Strategy : LRU and FIFO have been implemented.
+Replacement Strategy : LRU, FIFO and CLOCK have been implemented.
 In FIFO we add the frame which gets loaded with a disk page at the head of the linked list.
 If the frame exists in the buffer pool we do not change it's position in the list.
 So the list is ordered based on time the frame was first used for a page.
 So whenever we need to find a replacement frame, we navigate from the tail going backwards until we find a frameNode which has a fix count of zero.